qgindi/LibreAutomate/Scripts/Windows SDK to C#/Readme.txt

 External tools:
 1. dumpbin.exe from Visual Studio.
 Used by scripts "SDK get dll names" and "SDK get GUID".
-2. clang.exe from LLVM.
+2. clang.exe from LLVM (setup file LLVM-3.9.1-win64.exe).
 Used by script "SDK preprocessor".